noraworld/diary-system/README.md

 # Diary
 Simple diary application.
 Unlike a blog, this application is suitable for writing everyday life, events, thoughts and other miscellaneous contents daily in a sense of diary.

-This application is actually used by me.
-If you are interested in, please visit [Noraworld Diary](https://diary.noraworld.jp).

 ## Setup
 You should create a new user to post your diary.